 - 4.4.4.1.
-For Heat Pumps and air_Air_conditionersConditioners where a detailed, hourly HVAC simulation is used to separately model the compressor and evaporator energy (including part-load performance), the back-up heating energy, the distribution fan or blower energy and crank case heating energy, the Manufacturer's Equipment Performance Rating (HSPF and SEER58) shall be modified as follows to represent the performance of the compressor and evaporator components alone: HSPF, corr = HSPF, mfg / 0.582 and SEER, corr = SEER, mfg / 0.941.
+For Heat Pumps and Air Conditioners where a detailed, hourly HVAC simulation is used to separately model the compressor and evaporator energy (including part-load performance), the back-up heating energy, the distribution fan or blower energy and crank case heating energy, the Manufacturer's Equipment Performance Rating (HSPF and SEER72) shall be modified to represent the performance of the compressor and evaporator components alone73.
 The energy uses of all components, including compressor and distribution fan/blower and crank case heater, shall then be added together to obtain the total energy uses for heating and cooling. - 4.4.4.2.
 For a Chiller, model the Rated Home cooling system efficiency (SEER) using the rated efficiency of the Chiller with allowance for circulation pumps and fans according to the following formula:

-$$SEER{eq} = \frac{(Cap - (aux \times 3.41)) - (aux{dweq} \times 3.41 \times N{dweq})}{(Input + aux) + (aux{dweq} \times N{dweq})}$$
+$$SEER{eq} = \frac{(Cap - (aux \times 3.41)) - \left(aux{dweq} \times 3.41 \times N{dweq}\right)}{(Input + aux) + \left(aux{dweq} \times N{dweq}\right)}$$ (Equation 4.4-2)

 Cap = Chiller system output in Btu/hour.

 aux = Total of the pumping and fan power serving the system in

 Watts.

 Convert HP to Watts with the formula:

 Watts = HP x 746 / motor efficiency.
-If motor efficiency is unknown,
+If motor efficiency is unknown, use 0.85.

-use 0.85.

-aux {dweq} = Total of the in-unit cooling equipment power 59 serving the
+aux{dweq} = Total of the in-unit cooling equipment power74 serving the

-- Dwelling Unit in Watts.
+Dwelling Unit in Watts.

+72 (Normative_Note) For Commercial Variable Refrigerant Flow (VRF) Multi-Split Air Conditioning and Heat Pump Equipment, use IEER in place of SEER.

+73 (Informative Note) Such approaches are described in Cutler et al. 2011 and Fairey et al. 2004.

+74 (Informative Note) For example, this includes all power to run a Water Loop Heat Pump within the Dwelling Unit, not just the air handler energy.

 Input = Chiller system power in Watts.

-N {dweq} = Number of Dwelling Units served by the shared system.